core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * The first CBOR array is REQUIRED and specifies a CRI (see {{I-D.ietf-core-href}}).
 In particular, both 'scheme' and 'authority' are given, while 'path', 'query', and 'fragment' are not given.

 * The second CBOR array is OPTIONAL and specifies a CRI reference (see {{I-D.ietf-core-href}}).
 In particular, 'scheme' is set to `null` (0xf6), at least one of 'authority' and 'path' is given, and both 'query' and 'fragment' are not given.

+  If 'authority' is given in this CRI reference, then 'host' MUST NOT be of the form host-name within 'authority' of the CRI specified by the first CBOR array.

   This CRI reference is relevant in some scenarios where the proxy is a reverse-proxy.

 The detailed use of this option is specified in {{ssec-resp-proc-proxy-steps}} and {{ssec-resp-proc-client-steps}} when the proxy is a forward-proxy, and in {{sec-reverse-proxies-proxy-side}} and {{sec-reverse-proxies-client-side}} when the proxy is a reverse-proxy.